ramsayleung/ramsayleung.github.io/content/en/post/2023/how_to_share_resource_between_cdk_stacks.md

 ## <span class="section-num">3</span> Solution {#solution}

-Fortunately, CDK offer a facility named `CfnOutput` to export a deployed resource, so that the consumer of the resource is able to `Import` required resource.
+Fortunately, CDK offers a facility named `CfnOutput` to export a deployed resource, so that the consumer of the resource is able to `Import` required resource.

 {{< figure src="/ox-hugo/export.jpg" >}}